jneight/django-xadmin-extras/README.rst

 Form wizard
 ------------

-Django FormWizards backend are working with xadmin views:
+Integrate Django FormWizards with xadmin views:

-Any wizard view should inherit from FormWizardAdminView
+Any view using a wizard should inherit from FormWizardAdminView

 .. code:: python